CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Prepare-NetQ-Onprem.md

 Make a note of the private IP addresses you assign to the master and two worker nodes.
 They are needed for the installation steps.
     {{%/notice%}}

-3. Copy the *Bootstrap* and *Appliance* files downloaded for the single NetQ Appliance to this second NetQ Appliance and run the `systemctl` commands.
+3. Copy the *netq-bootstrap-2.4.0.tgz* and *NetQ-2.4.0.tgz* files,  downloaded for the single NetQ Appliance, to the */mnt/installables/* directory on the second NetQ Appliance and run the `systemctl` commands.

+4. Verify the platform is ready for installation.
+Fix any errors indicated before installing the NetQ software.

+    ```
+    cumulus@<hostname>:~$ sudo opta-check
+    ```

-4. Run the Installer Program on the appliance for the interface you defined above (eth0 or eth1 for example).
+5. Run the Installer Program on the appliance for the interface you defined above (eth0 or eth1 for example).
 This example uses the eth0 interface.

     ```
     cumulus@<hostname>:~$ netq bootstrap worker interface eth0 tarball /mnt/installables/netq-bootstrap-2.4.0.tgz